 Ahh, dos besos!
 The average, but intimate, way Spaniards (and some other Europeans) like to greet.
 I quite clearly remember one of my first lessons in Spain including this topic.
 And I’m not talking about a metaphorical ‘life lesson’―I mean that my study abroad program literally included this in orientation and had us all stand up and practice on each other the day after we arrived in Spain.

-1.)
-Dos besos does not involve real kisses: Although there will of course be exceptions to every generalization, the norm is to simply graze cheeks with the person you are giving ‘two kisses’ to.
-You don’t actually need to pucker up―although some Spaniards will make a quiet ‘kissy’ noise as they give you these air-kisses.
+Although there will of course be exceptions to every generalization, the norm is to simply graze cheeks with the person you are giving ‘two kisses’ to.
+You don’t actually need to pucker up―although some Spaniards will make a quiet kissing noise as they give you these air-kisses.

-Note: When you have closer friends, or someone who may want something more, they might legitimately kiss you on the cheek instead of just grazing your cheek.
+Note: When you have closer friends, or someone who may be attracted to you, they might legitimately kiss you on the cheek instead of just grazing your cheek.

 Note: Spanish guys who are family members or really good friends may kiss in addition to hugging―so while it is not ‘normal,’ it is also not weird.

 Dos besos is appropriate in more settings than you realize

 This is, perhaps, the hardest part to navigate as there are so many ‘grey areas’ in which you may not know if you should give two kisses, a handshake, or some other form of greeting.
 In all honesty, you’ll eventually develop your own code of conduct for this, but I’ll share my personal insights on some of the yes-or-no!?-ahh! situations I’ve experienced:

 Dos besos the first time you meet someone in a personal setting?
 Yes!
 When you are introduced to host-family members, friends-of-friends, or even strangers at an intercambio or other social setting, this is the form of greeting Spaniards will expect.